The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 - Years to FI: 18 years (by age 40)

-With Average BNPL Usage:
+With Average BNPL Usage (hypothetical):

 - Income: $75,000/year

-- Direct BNPL costs: -$3,500/year
+- Direct BNPL drag: -$2,500/year

-- Effective available for investing: $30,250/year
+- Effective available for investing: $31,250/year

-- Plus psychological burden reduces discipline to 40% savings rate: $30,000/year
+- Plus psychological burden erodes discipline toward a 40% savings rate: $30,000/year

 - Years to FI: 22 years (by age 44)